PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

      print(i, end=' ')
 ```

-Expected output is series of numbers starting from 1 until 6.
-What happened here
+The expected output is a series of numbers from 1 to 6.
+What is happening here
-is that both these `yield from` statements took values from both lists, consume
+is that both of these `yield from` statements take values from both lists, consume
-them and spit them as if they were one list.
-So in it's simplest form, these can
+them and join them as if they were one list.
+In its simplest form, these can
-be seen as hidden for loops, but soon you'll see there's more to it.
-What else
+be seen as hidden `for` loops, but soon you'll see there's more to it.
+Beyond this,
-can be done from here is generator chaining, meaning iteration can be delegated
+there is the concept of generator chaining, meaning iteration can be delegated
 even further.
 Let's create something more complicated:

 ```python